-This defines the two variables WAL-E needs to start backing up database and transaction logs to GCS.
-Note that the paths are not random, they match defaults from spilo using our own naming.
-The variables SCOPE and CLONE_SCOPE will be defined in the containers where appropriate below.
+This defines the variables WAL-G needs to start backing up database and transaction logs to GCS.
+The variables SCOPE and CLONE_SCOPE will be defined in the containers where appropriate below (by spilo).

 We must apply this manifest to make it available:

 In order to use the CRD config, we must change a value in the postgres-operator itself.
 Change the last few lines in manifests/postgres-operator.yaml so they read:

 env: # provided additional ENV vars can overwrite individual config map entries #- name: CONFIG_MAP_NAME # value: "postgres-operator" # In order to use the CRD OperatorConfiguration instead, uncomment these lines and comment out the two lines above - name: POSTGRES_OPERATOR_CONFIGURATION_OBJECT value: postgresql-operator-default-configuration